sarnav18/CraigslistScamClassification/README.md

 The project scope is limited to cars and pickup trucks which are one the most sold items on craigslist and the range of these items being sold is within 60-mile radius of Chicago.
 The goal of this project is multi-fold.

-• First, we want to gain the trust of the audience and increase the credibility of the platform.
+• First, the aim is to gain the trust of the audience and increase the credibility of the platform.

-• Second, we want to be able to sell more quickly as genuine ads gather more traction from the buyers.
+• Second, craigslist should able to sell more quickly as genuine ads gather more traction from the buyers.

-• Finally, we would be able to save people from getting scammed and increase awareness among the customers.
+• Finally, this will save people from getting scammed and increase awareness among the customers.